 Influencer marketing comes together with content marketing and social media marketing, wherein social media is the agent and content is the matter, while the influencer merely plays a role of a force that has the capacity of discursively kicking off the product.
 Most influencers use their social media channels to spread the word through relevant content, but here it must be kept in mind that both social media marketing and content marketing are separate altogether.

 The method used in this kind of marketing is word-of-mouth, but not all word-of-mouth marketing campaigns are driven by key individuals.
 These key individuals may not necessarily be advocates for the brand.
-Advocate marketing focuses on encouraging loyal customers, while influencer marketing aims at engaging the interest of the masses and turning them into target audience.
+Advocate marketing focuses on encouraging loyal customers, while influencer marketing aims at engaging the interest of the masses and turning them into the target audience.
 This is how it is separate from both word-of-mouth marketing as well as advocate marketing.

 Key Components of Influencer Marketing